AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 Now that we have a RoleContract template, we can customize it to implement role-based permissions for various use cases.
 Below are the core functionalities of the RoleContract:

 1. Set Admin: Allows the current admin to assign a new admin address.
-2. Assign Parent/Child: Grants parent or child roles with appropriate permissions.
+2. Set Parent/Child: Grants parent or child roles with appropriate permissions.
 3. Retrieve Role Addresses: Methods to fetch the current admin, parent, and child addresses.
 4. Role-based Access Control: Ensures only admins or parents can assign roles using access validation logic.